dwpeng/filterx-c/README.md

 ## filterx

-A simple and lightweight library for filtering tabular data with a simple and intuitive syntax.
+A simple and lightweight library for filtering tabular data cross multiple files with a simple and intuitive syntax.

 > This tool is based on an enhanced version of the [filterx](https://github.com/ruanjue/filterx)